 Indoor Guava Tree Care

 Water guava regularly during the growing season.
-Water deeply, then don’t water again until the top 3 to 4 (8-10 cm.) of soil feel dry to the touch.
+Water deeply, then don’t water again until the top 3 to 4 inches (8-10 cm.) of soil feel dry to the touch.

 Feed the tree every couple of weeks, using a dilute general purpose, water-soluble fertilizer.